-May 21, 2009 — Vasquez Rocks should’ve just been an innocuous rock outcropping of mildly interesting-looking shape baking anonymously out in the middle of the Californian desert.
-Then, in the mid-1800s, when the notorious-I’m-told bandit Tiburcio Vasquez chose the formation to hide from the law, inadvertently bequeathing his name to it, the rocks should have just taken on a mere minor local-area historical significance.
+May 21, 2009 — Vasquez Rocks should have just been an innocuous rock outcropping of mildly interesting-looking shape baking anonymously out in the middle of the Californian desert.
+Then, in the mid-1800s, when the notorious bandit Tiburcio Vasquez chose the formation to hide from the law, inadvertently bequeathing his name to it, the rocks should have just taken on a minor local-area historical significance.

 But then Hollywood found it.

 Since that time, the rocks have been used as filming locations in, well, everything.
 Mel Brooks burned saddles there.
 Bill and Ted died there.
 Ash made love the Bruce Campbell way there.
 Logan ran there (series, not movie).
 Planet of the Apes was remade there.
 Buck Rogers 25th-Centuried there.
 Hell and Rowdy Roddy Piper came to Frogtown there.
 Austin Powers was annoying there.
 Johnny 5 short circuited there.
 The Flintstones went all live action there.
 Stringfellow Hawke did Airwolf flybys there.
 Macgyver Macgyver’d there.
 It was the wild, wild west for Will Smith and Kevin Kline, as well as for just about every Western in the history of the genre, and Transylvania for Bela Lugosi’s Dracula.
 Michael Jackson, Radiohead, Marilyn Manson, and Wolfmother (needed a fourth) have all danced there for music videos.
 The rocks have even shown up in ink- and computer-animated form in such movies and television shows as Over the Hedge, Cars, and Futurama.
 Basically, Vasquez Rocks is the Wilhelm Scream of scenery.

 And, man, that’s the paragraph I’ve always wanted to write.